‘I loved her to pieces,’ retired Justice Souter says of RBG

 Justice Sonia Sotomayor:

-Sotomayor called her a dear friend and colleague, and “an American hero” who spent her “fighting for the equality of all people, and she was a pathbreaking champion of women’s rights.”
+Sotomayor called her a dear friend and colleague, and “an American hero” who spent her life “fighting for the equality of all people, and she was a pathbreaking champion of women’s rights.”

 “I will miss Ruth greatly,” Sotomayor wrote.
 “She welcomed me to the Court with a warmth I could not have expected, and I came to feel a special kinship with her.
 She was someone whose wisdom, kindness, and unwavering support I could always rely on.
 I will forever cherish the moments we shared.”